Definition and Types of Adverb | Parts of Speech

 Relative Adverbs

-Relative Adverbs are the words which come before an adjective clause.
-These are: When, where and why.
+Relative adverbs are the words which come before an adjective clause.
+These are: when, where and why.

 • That was the reason why Harris came.